yusufkandemir/app-extension-firebase-authentication/firebase-authentication/README.md

 2. Next, install the firebase-authentication extension.

-3. Last, add a routes for the login, and register user paths.
+3. Last, add a route for the login, and register user paths.
 For example:

 `{ path: '/login', name: 'Login', component: () => import('components/Q-AE-Auth.vue') },`